 Among other things, the Act requires private entities to obtain informed written consent from those that they are collecting information about, provide a written notice explaining the details concerning the collection of biometric information, and requires certain steps be taken when it comes to destroying the data.
 The Act provides for a private right of action and permits the recovery of the greater of $1,000 or actual damages for negligent violations, or the greater of $5,000 or actual damages for intentional or reckless violations, as well as attorneys’ fees, costs, and expenses.

 While it is easy to understand how the employees’ claims concerning the collection, storage, and use of their biometric information would fall under the Act, the hospitality employer believed that the biometric information claim fell within the arbitration provision contained in its employment contracts.
+With software for applicant tracking it’s easier for employees to have the recruiting process.

 Procedural History & Facts